TausifIqbal/Library_Management/Readme.txt

   Database is connected "

-Now type "http://localhost:5000/" in your browser . home page is login page if student enters his name and password which is stored in database then he will enter into his dashboard which shows all book available and its copies
+Now type "http://localhost:5000/" in browser .
+home page is login page
+if student enters his name and password which is stored in database then he will enter into his dashboard which shows all book available and its copies